ArgonArnav/Intro_to_Data-Science/README.md

-# Intro_to_Data_Science
+# Introduction to Data Science
-This repository contains Code snippets related to basics of Data Science and various libraries used as a part of it.
+This repository contains Code snippets related to basics of Data Science and various libraries such as NumPy, Pandas, Scikit Learn, etc. that are used as a pivotal part of Data Science and Machine Learning.